 How Long Does IT Take to Graduate From Barber College?

 Barbers specialize in cutting and styling the hair of male clients.
 Read on to learn about how long it takes to complete barber college, the courses you'll take and the job outlook for barbers.
-Schools offering Culinary Arts degrees can also be found in these popular choices.
+Schools offering Nail Technology degrees can also be found in these popular choices.

 Barber education and training programs are offered at barber colleges, and community and technical colleges.
 The program length is dependent on the number of class hours you must complete for licensure in your state.
 Programs generally last from 10-15 months and include approximately 1,500 class hours.
 In some cases, you may be able to take on extra coursework to speed up the graduation process.
 When you enter into a program, you may have to purchase your own barber's kit.
 This set of tools you'll need includes scissors, razors and other hair care supplies.

 Your curriculum in barber school will include practical hair styling, state laws and regulations, hygiene, tool maintenance, professional ethics and business operation.
 Specific classes you'll complete include anatomy, physiology, razor cutting, bacteriology, sanitation, hair cutting and hair treatments.
 You'll begin by practicing on mannequins, and later in your program, you may have the opportunity to practice on live volunteers.

 Internship or Apprenticeship

 In some cases, internships or apprenticeships are available before or after graduation.
 These experiences allow you to obtain live work experience in the industry under the guidance of a trained professional.

 State licensure is required to work as a barber.
 Each state has different requirements, but in most states, you must possess a high school diploma or GED, graduate from a state approved training program and pass a state licensing examination to obtain a barber's license.
 Licensure exams typically require both a practical demonstration and a written test.